drscotthawley/flocoder/README.md

 # On Windows:
 # .venv\Scripts\activate

-# Install the package in editable mode (See below re.
-NATTEN errors)
+# Install the package in editable mode (See below if you get NATTEN errors!)
 uv pip install -e .

 # Recommended: Install development dependencies (jupyter, others...)